Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 ### Move fields between entities

 You can use drag n drop to move fields into another entity.
 This is especially interesting if you refactor an existing model, for example to merge two entities sharing a common structure.
+Note this also works with having multiple fields selected, so you can move several fields into another entity in one step.

+Similarly you can also move actions or indexes into other entities and variables into other variable containers.

 ### Manage list entries